 NL Housing does not require equity investments by non-profit proponents under the Affordable Housing Program.
-NL Housing's contribution to non-profit proponents is \$125,000 per unit, which is sufficient to complete construction of the projects without the need for owner equity or mortgage financing.
+NL Housing's contribution to non-profit proponents is

+\$125,000 per unit, which is sufficient to complete construction of the projects without the need for owner equity or mortgage financing.
-Outcome:

-Reduce the demand for services and institutional living by increasing and extending independent living for households in need being seniors and persons with disabilities.
+Outcome: Reduce the demand for services and institutional living by increasing and extending independent living for households in need being seniors and persons with disabilities.
+Indicator a . the number of seniors or persons with disabilities who are able to remain living independently.

-Indicator

-a. the number of seniors or persons with disabilities who are able to remain living independently.

-NL Housing completed a proposal call for the Affordable Housing Program to generate affordable rental projects for both 2011-12 and 2012-13 funding under IAH 11-14.
-Of the projects that have been conditional approved, a total of 76 units will be allocated specifically to seniors and a further 39 for supportive housing.
-Seniors may also be housed in non-seniors Affordable Housing units, of which an additional 131 have been approved for 2011-12 and 2012-13.
+NL Housing completed a proposal call for the Affordable Housing Program to generate affordable rental projects for funding under IAH 11-14.
+Of the projects that have been approved, a total of 76 units will be allocated specifically to seniors and a further 39 for supportive housing.